 The key review of evidence for UK recommendations is not published or peer-reviewed, however information is available in the form of a factfile on the Lullaby Trust website.
-Specific new guidelines on SIDS and co-sleeping were issued for the UK by NICE (National Inst. for Health and Care Excellence) in 2014 and the guidance from all UK authorities should have now been updated to reflect these recommendations.
+Specific new guidelines on SIDS and co-sleeping were issued for the UK by NICE (National Inst. for Health and Care Excellence) in 2014, and updated in 2021.
+The guidance from all UK authorities should have now been updated to reflect these recommendations.

 ▸ Mitchell et al (2011) Scientific consensus forum to review the evidence underpinning the recommendations of the Australian SIDS and Kids Safe Sleeping Health Promotion Programme – October 2010

 ▸ American Academy of Pediatrics (2016) SIDS and Other Sleep Related Infant Deaths: Updated 2016 Recommendations for a Safe Infant Sleeping Environment

 ▸ The US CDC (Centres for Disease Control) provides useful information on SIDS in the US

 The article below from the New England Journal of Medicine provides an overview of the major advances in explaining how SIDS deaths occur.
 (N Engl J Med 2009, 361:795-805).

 ▸ Kinney & Thach (2009) The Sudden Infant Death Syndrome